Attorney & Mediator Tampa Fl

 - Mandatory vs. Voluntary overtime income imputation

 Most cases are resolved out of court even in complex divorces and the parties do not have to go to trial.
 Trial can be costly, both financially and emotionally, and can be avoided through mediation or conciliatory meetings between the spouses.
 These processes let you stay in control of the future and the ultimate outcome of the divorce.
 The alternative, going to trial, places the final decision with the Judge who has little intimate knowledge of your issues and cannot personalize those issues as you or your attorney can.
 While going to trial is not ideal it is sometimes necessary when the two parties are unwilling to yield to the other.
-However, it is imperative that your attorney be ready and willing to advocate and litigate if negotiations break down and know when to barter and when to fight.

 In the state of Florida, a divorce is referred to as a Dissolution of Marriage.
 In most cases, once the divorce is granted, all issues regarding money, property and children are resolved.
 Agreements can often be reached through mediation or otherwise, on one or more issues.
 Only those that remain unresolved are decided in court by a judge.

 The state of Florida is a No-Fault state.
 There is no need to prove adultery, cruelty, emotional abuse or anything else of that nature.
 To obtain a divorce in Florida, one spouse must simply say that the marriage is over or that it is “irretrievably broken.”

 The state of Florida does require that one of the spouses has had to live in the state for at least 6 consecutive months prior to filing for divorce.